Reno, Reno, Reno.

 's cello took up residence in my room for the duration of the con.
 Definitely the nicest quietest tidiest roommate I've ever had.

 I have a long interview with the Airship Ambassador that recently dropped.

-Etiquette & Espionage: The Finishing School Book the First: First run passes in.
+Etiquette & Espionage: The Finishing School Book the First

 BIG FAT SPOILER ALERT!
 Really, DON'T READ THE BLURB ON AMAZON if you haven't read the other books first!